 Not all U.S. health plans have to cover counseling or therapy.
 And even those that have to cover it don’t have to cover all forms of it.

-If you got your health insurance plan from the ACA marketplace, it should help you pay for some therapy or counseling.
+If you buy a health insurance plan from the ACA marketplace, it should help you pay for some therapy or counseling.
 If it doesn’t, get in touch with the insurance company and ask for clarity.

 Mental health care providers can choose whether or not to accept insurance.
 Although some do accept it, many do not.